pasqal-io/qadence/docs/content/time_dependent.md

-For use cases when the Hamiltonian of the system is time-dependent, Qadence provides a special parameter `TimePrameter("t")` that denotes the explicit time dependence.
-Using this time parameter one can define a parameterized block acting as the generator passed to `HamEvo` that encapsulates the required time dependence function.
+For use cases when the Hamiltonian of the system is time-dependent, Qadence provides a special parameter `TimeParameter("t")` that denotes the explicit time dependence.
+Using this time parameter, one can define a parameterized block acting as the generator passed to `HamEvo` that encapsulates the required time dependence function.

+# Noiseless time-dependent Hamiltonian evolution

 ```python exec="on" source="material-block" session="getting_started"
 from qadence import X, Y, HamEvo, TimeParameter, FeatureParameter, run